yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 Here is an example.
 If we have a client making 1000 requests, and we have 100 servers.
 With round robin, each server would get roughly 100 requests.
 With sticky session, all 1000 requests from this client would get routed to the same server.

 With Round Robin, one approach is to divide the limit by the number of servers.
-Now, this won’t give us deterministic results since a request can be blocked by one server, accept by the next server.
+For example, if we want to rate limit the client at 1000 QPS and we have 10 servers, each server will rate limit the client at 100 QPS independently.
+Now, this won't give us deterministic results since a request can be blocked by one server, accept by the next server.
 However, it is a very good approximation and we can still keep the implementation simple.

-Alternatively, if we indeed want to keep the counters in sync, we can consider using some distributed message queue, leader & follower architecture, gossip protocol, etc.
+Alternatively, if we indeed want to keep the counters in sync, we can consider using some distributed message queue, leader & follower architecture, [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol), etc.

 With Sticky Session, it is simpler.
 We can continue to store the counters in the application server since each server ideally is handling requests from a subset of clients.